 - .
+Daytime blasting is exempt from the Washington State Environmental Noise Limits (WAC 173-60- - .
 Blasting (if any) shall be performed consistent with the requirements of the Washington Department of Labor and Industries, Washington Administrative Code (WAC 296-52), and other regulatory agencies, as applicable. - .
 Blast monitoring shall be performed as necessary according to WAC 296-52 to record vibration and sound levels.

-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.